spectrocloud/librarium/content/docs/18-knowledgebase/00-how-to.md

 # How To

 Learn what Spectro Cloud Palette can do for you.
-Filter these quick instructions that will will walk you through Spectro Cloud Palette, its key functions, and more.<p></p><br />
+Walk through these quick instructions that will take you through Spectro Cloud Palette, its key functions, and more.<p></p><br />